-"Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling; for it is God who works in you both to will and to do for His good pleasure."
+^{2:12} "Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling; ^{2:13} for it is God who works in you both to will and to do for His good pleasure."
 Here's Christianity in a nutshell... we work out what God has worked in.

 You and I are never required to work for or work on our salvation.
-Jesus' final breath was, "It is finished."
+Jesus' final breath was, John 19:30 "It is finished."

 God worked for us and in us on the cross.
 His Spirit plants in us new desires and new dexterity.
-God "works in us both to will and to do for His good pleasure."

-But what God works in spiritually - we work out practically.
+God ^{2:13} "works in us both to will and to do for His good pleasure."
+But what God works in spiritually - we're to work out practically.
 We apply these new desires God gives us to our everyday life.
-God has a part.
-We have a part.
+There's God's part and my part.

 It's been said, "Man can do nothing without God, and God will do nothing without man."
-God revs up the engine - but you let off the brake and pop it in gear.
+God revs up the engine - but you let off the brake and pop it in gear...

 God puts in you the life of Christ.
-Then you take on the mind of Christ.
+Then you take on the mind of Christ...
 God changes me.
-Then I change my mind.
+Then I change my mind...
 God lights a spark.
-Then I begin to steer.
+Then I begin to steer...